hansi-c/growth/README.md

 ### Existing features

 + A grammar editor at runtime.
 Users are able to write their own grammars and test them immediately.
 + Accepts context-sensitive grammars.
-(Only left context so far.
-Right context will follow.)
+Productions are applied only if their left context matches the symbols before the current position.
+Right context is not implemented yet.
 + Accepts stochastic grammars.
 The same symbol may be assigned multiple successors, each with their own probability.
 One of them is chosen according to the weighted probabilities.

 ### Planned features

 + Parametric L Systems.
 Allows passing parameters to productions.
 + Export and import function.
-Write L Systems to files and create them from files.
+Write L Systems to files and load them from files.
 Share your creations with others!
 + Random grammar generator.
 Generate random grammars in mass production, write them to file and view them.
 Requires export/import function.